Smoke of any kind raises your lung cancer risk

 • Arizona Smoker’s Helpline – Call 800-556-6222 or visit ashline.org to see if you qualify.
 If you do, you’ll receive free telephone or web-based coaching, help with setting goals and developing a plan to quit and medication assistance.

-Talk to your doctor to find out how you can get started.
+Talk to your primary care provider or lung doctor to find out how to get started.